SeldaBayman/Global-Superstore-Dashboard/README.md

 Feel free to explore, use, or contribute to this project.
 Feedback and suggestions are always welcome!

 Contact
-For any questions or collaboration requests, please reach out via [Your Email or LinkedIn Profile].
+For any questions or collaboration requests, please reach out via [seldabayman@gmail.com or [LinkedIn Profile](https://www.linkedin.com/in/selda-bayman-b35ba871/)].